sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

-- 20210304: rebased with upstream (many, many changes so testing needed!).
+- 20210305: rebased with upstream (many, many changes so testing needed!).
 Some new warnings about deprecation, not yet fixed.
-Loading our PEM file broken for now so stuff to fix.
-The client ECH stuff with 25519 seems ok though there's an error thrown on the server at the end.
-So getting there, but not there yet.
+Loading our PEM file was broken - currently hacked around that.
+The client ECH stuff with 25519 seems ok.

 - 20210301: fixed the use of ``hpke_enc_evp`` variant, and got rid of the ``hpke_enc_raw`` variant code (which exposes the